youssefhossam29/doctor-booking-system/README.md

 - 🧑‍⚕️ **Doctor–Patient appointment bookings**
 - 📅 **Doctor schedules and dynamic slot generation**
 - 🔐 **Role-based access control** using enums and middleware
-- 🧑‍💼 **Admin-driven control** over doctors, patients, specializations, and appointments
+- 🧑‍💼 **Admin-driven control** over doctors, patients, specializations, appointments, and contact requests
 - ✅ **Custom request validation** and conflict checking for appointment logic
 - 🔁 **Automatic slot availability** updates on booking and cancellation
 - 🔒 **API authentication & authorization** powered by Laravel Sanctum and Policies
 - 📂 **Modular and clean controller structure** for scalability and testing

-The project offers a clear separation of responsibilities and is ideal for use in real medical platforms or educational systems needing robust booking features.
+- 💬 **Contact/Support system** allowing users to submit and reply to support messages

 ---